At which campus can I study this program?

 For the Bachelor of Science degree in Mathematical Sciences, a minimum of 120 credits is required; for the Bachelor of Science degree in Mathematical Sciences with the Secondary Education option, a minimum of 121 credits is required:

 9-21 of the 45 credits for General Education are included in the Requirements for the Major.
-This includes: 3 credits of GWS courses; 6 credits of GQ courses.
-In addition, the Secondary Education option includes 6 credits of GH courses and 6 credits of GS courses.
+This includes: 6 credits of GQ courses; 3 credits of GWS courses for all options.
+In addition, the Secondary Education option includes 6 credits of GH courses; 6 credits of GS courses.

 Requirements for the Major